 Shiseido eyelash curler retails in Singapore (SaSa) for $16+.
 I got it in Japan for half the price at only ¥657 inclusive of GST (SGD7 or USD5.40).
 You can find it in most drug stores in Japan.

-It is common for price to be printed directly onto the product.
-However, the price may vary depending on which store you visit.
+In Japan, it is common for prices to be printed directly onto the products.
+However, the price can be lower at some stores.
 For instance, the price printed on the clear box of Shiseido Eyelash Curler is ¥800 (or ¥864 inclusive of taxes).
 I got it for only ¥657 yen at a small-scale beauty store.